What should you put on your CTO resume?

 This just goes to show that you need to present information effectively in your CTO resume.
 You need to use resume sections.

-Here are some must-have resume sections for your CTO resume:
+Here are some must-have resume sections for your Chief Technical Officer resume:

 - Personal Information